zapmal/ongaku/README.md

 ...
 ```

-- Create the database by using pgAdmin or the shell.
+Create the database (`ongaku`) by using pgAdmin or the shell, then:

 - `npm install`
 - `npm run migrate`
 - `npm run start:dev`